Maurice de Saxe: Military career

 In recognition of his achievement, Louis XV conferred on him the Château de Chambord for life, and in April 1746, he was naturalised as a French subject.
 Until the end of the war, he continued to command in the Netherlands, always with success.
 Besides Fontenoy he added Rocoux (1746) and Lawfeldt or Val (1747) to the list of French victories.
 He led the French force which captured Brussels and it was under his orders that Marshal Löwendahl captured Bergen op Zoom.
 He himself won the last success of the war in capturing Maastricht in 1748.

 Saxe invented a handheld light-artillery piece that he called an amusette, which fired a half-pound ball a distance of 4,000 paces at a rate of 100 shots an hour.

 In 1747 the title once held by Turenne and Villars, "Marshal General of the King's camps and armies", was revived for Maurice.
 But on 20 November 1750 he died at the Château de Chambord "of a putrid fever".

 During the last years of his life, Maurice had an affair with a French lady, Marie Rinteau, who at that time was only eighteen years old.
 In 1748 she gave birth to a daughter, the last of Maurice's several illegitimate children.
 She was called Maria Aurora (in French: Marie Aurore) after her grandmother.
 She bore the surname de la Rivière until 1766 when the Parlement of Paris formally recognized her parentage and she could assume the surname of von Sachsen or de Saxe.
 Marie Aurore married firstly in 1766 with Antoine, Count of Horne (1735–1767), an alleged illegitimate son of Louis XV.
 By her second marriage with Louis Claude Dupin de Francueil (in 1777), she was the grandmother of Amandine Lucile Aurore Dupin, who later became famous as the writer George Sand.
 Maria Aurore died on 25 December 1821 when her granddaughter George Sand was seventeen.
-Sand included details of her grandmother's parentage in her memoires.
+Sand included details of her grandmother's parentage in her memoirs.